 Q: Are any foods restricted at camp?

-A: Due to a high number of allergies amongst campers and summer staff, SDP Camps are a PEANUT FREE ZONE.
+A: Due to a high number of allergies amongst campers and summer staff, SDP Camps are a NUT FREE ZONE.
 Please plan accordingly when packing meals.
 We view this as a necessary health precaution for our campers, interns, and staff members.
 If your camper does have a product containing nuts in it they will be asked to eat their lunch in the lobby with a camp staff person and intern.
 They will then be required to wash their hands before returning to camp.
 You will be notified to ensure that products containing nuts are not sent to camp again.

 Q: What should my camper wear to camp?

-A: We ask that campers wear clothes they can move around in; nothing that makes them feel uncomfortable or exposed while exploring character movement, participating in theatre games, or dancing.
-We encourage that campers refrain from wearing dresses, heels, sandals, and excessive jewelry that might get caught.
+A: We ask that campers wear clothes they can move around in; all clothing must be appropriate for a family atmosphere.
+We encourage that campers refrain from wearing dresses, heels, sandals, and excessive jewelry that might get caught while dancing.

 Q: Do I need to purchase any dance shoes or are tennis shoes alright?